dabrowskif/report-modal/README.md

 Due to some CORS policy problems when sending requests to postman through browser, I had to make a proxy.

-I provided simple unit tests with Jest, but didn't focus to make 100% coverage.
+I provided simple unit tests with Jest, but didn't focus on making 100% coverage.

 I am aware of one bug when changing to Specific Date schedule, selecting an hour, then changing to Weekly schedule.
+UI doesn't clear the hour, but the code logic do, so when user tries to send request, he gets an error.

 I also didn't bother with implementing e-mail correctness checking.

-UI doesn't clear the hour, but the code logic do, so when user tries to send request, he gets an error.

 One unit tests that mocks the API sometimes doesn't work in random moments (ExportReport.test.tsx => it('should return status 200 on sending correct report'))